THOMAS THURMON (TOMMY) HAYES JR., FAIA (1925-1987)

-1980 - The Edward Town "Ted" Taws Jr. and Ann Taws Residence, 95 Apawamis Circle, at the Country Club North Carolina, Pinehurst NC.
+1980 - The Edward Town (Ted) Taws Jr. and Ann Taws Residence, 95 Apawamis Circle, at the Country Club North Carolina, Pinehurst NC.
 Designed by Hayes with Dick Schnedl and Lynn Page Anderson.
 Landscape design by Lewis Clarke.
+Deeded in 2004 to Jane A. and James D. Rooney.

 1987 - The Claiborne and Mary Jo Morris Residence, 45 Cypress Point Drive, aka 1600 Morganton Road Y-70, on the 11th hole at the Cardinal Course at the Country Club of North Carolina, Pinehurst NC.
 Commissioned 1986.
 Project architect, David Clinton.
 Includes a pool on five acres.
 Landscaping by Lewis Clarke.
 5,976 square feet.
 Sold in 2008 to Robert and Constance L. (Connie) Lovell.
 This was Hayes' last completed house.
 He died about the time the client moved in.

 1988 - The Chris Brown Residence, National Golf Course, Pinehurst NC.
 Across the fairway from the Kaufman residence.
 Not sure of the address, possibly 40 Royal County Down.
 Needs verification.

-1989 - The Ron and Janet Coffman Residence, 102 Berwick Circle, Pinehurst NC.
+1989 - The Ron and Janet Coffman Residence, 102 Berwick Court, Pinehurst NC.
 According to his wife, Hayes was involved in very early design discussions.
 However, he died shortly thereafter and the house was finished by Hayes' associate David Clinton.